- Does a DWI raise car insurance rates in New Mexico?

 If you have car insurance and get a DWI, your insurer will probably continue to offer coverage.
 However, your rates will increase on renewal.

-If you need car insurance after a DWI or want to find the lowest rates, shop around for coverage.
-Compare quotes from multiple insurers to find the most affordable policy in New Mexico since each insurer offers different rates after a DWI.
+If you need car insurance after a DWI or want the lowest available rates, be sure to compare multiple companies.
+Request quotes from various insurers to identify the most affordable choice in New Mexico, since each company determines its own rates after a DWI.

 New Mexico DWI insurance requirements and penalties